cloudnativetrainings/trainings/kkp_fundamentals/02-kkp-master-setup/README.md

 Next validate the installation of the cert-manager to get valid SSL certificates from [Let's Encrypt](https://letsencrypt.org/) by using the Kubernetes project [Cert Manager](https://cert-manager.io/docs/):

-Check if everything is running and you have an active service:
+Check if everything is running, and you have an active service:

 ```bash
 kubectl get pod,svc,ep -n cert-manager